Beyond the Badlands

 - Chicks Who Click Special!
 Join the fun camaraderie and energetic spirit of this group of Women Photographers.

-- Transportation is provided in lifted 4x4 trucks so you don't have to worry about the rough roads.
+- Transportation is provided so you don't have to worry about rough roads.

 - Post-processing and image critique sessions will be scheduled throughout the workshop to help make the most of your images.